timothyas/xesn/paper.md

 Finally, we note the code base used by [@arcomano_machine_2020;@arcomano_hybrid_2022;@arcomano_hybrid_2023], available at [@arcomano_code].
 The code implements ESNs in Fortran, and focuses on using ESNs for hybrid physics-ML modeling.

-# Background

-Where to put this stuff?

-* Arcomano: ESNs in multidimensional weather forecasting
-* Penny: ESN in DA
-* Platt: ESNs constrained by LE do really well
-* [@smith_temporal_2023]: ESNs constrained by KE Spectrum (or PSD) preserve small scale features in turbulent GFD

 # Implemented Architectures